SCOTT SIMON, Host:

-President GEORGE W. BUSH: I want to thank you all for coming to support this good man in the ticket.
+GEORGE W: I want to thank you all for coming to support this good man in the ticket.
 Work hard.

 GREENE: But Mr. Bush's party enjoys no such consensus today.
 Eight candidates are running, and four or five have a chance to be nominated - one of them, Mitt Romney, put it this way in his pitch to voters this week.

-Mr. MITT ROMNEY (Former Republican Governor, Massachusetts; Presidential Candidate): Conservatives on these states that have heard me time and again recognize that I do speak for the - the Republican - weighing of the Republican Party, and that the base Republican voter wants to see a conservative that will unite the three legs of the Republican stool, which is social conservatives, economic conservatives and military conservatives.
+MITT ROMNEY: Conservatives on these states that have heard me time and again recognize that I do speak for the - the Republican - weighing of the Republican Party, and that the base Republican voter wants to see a conservative that will unite the three legs of the Republican stool, which is social conservatives, economic conservatives and military conservatives.

 GREENE: But in truth, none of those three groups has settled on a champion.
 Take the econocons, for example.
 The Club for Growth is an influential group of fiscal conservatives that met in a Washington hotel this week to hear from GOP hopefuls like Fred Thompson, who served up the kind of message the group likes to hear.

-Mr. FRED THOMPSON (Former Republican Senator, Tennessee; Presidential Candidate): I don't buy into this concept of every time you talk about a tax cut you're talking about lost revenue.
+FRED THOMPSON: I don't buy into this concept of every time you talk about a tax cut you're talking about lost revenue.
 That revenue is not lost; the American taxpayer knows where it is.
 It's in his back pocket.